sashapr/datasciencecoursera/03_Get_clean_data/README.md

 This file describes how to use code to prepare tidy data out of Human Activity Recognition Using Smartphones Data Set (more information in the data is avalilable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Data
-All the data should be unzipped to the same directory as code file.
+All the data should be unzipped to the same directory as code file (run_analysis.R).
 Working directory should be set as the directory with the code and data (first line in the file).

 ## Analysis
 Run the code "run_analysis.R".
 The code includes comments, therefore should be relatively straight-forward to follow.
 The code does the following: